rjmeats/BritishRainfall/M-S-and-L-Railway/Portfolio.md

 Both of these are the location of an MS&LR rain gauge.

+Other rain gauge locations that seem likely to be private homes, but where the family-to-MS&LR link has not been established.

+* Edge End in Sheffield ?
+* Gate Burton just south of Gainsborough

 [Edward Montagu-Stuart-Wortley-Mackenzie, 1st Earl of Wharncliffe](https://en.wikipedia.org/wiki/Edward_Montagu-Stuart-Wortley-Mackenzie,_1st_Earl_of_Wharncliffe) was Chairman of MS&LR when it became the Great Central Railway in 1897.
 He owned [Wortley Hall](https://en.wikipedia.org/wiki/Wortley_Hall), near Wortley Station on the Woodhead line.

-Edge End in Sheffield ?

 ## Useful Web Sites